The Natural Resource Department,

 - AmeriCorps Volunteer Video of Forest Beach Conservation Area

-- DRAFT Guidelines for Permitting Shoreline Structures on Freshwater Lakes and Ponds in the Pleasant Bay Area of Critical Environmental Concern (ACEC)
+- Draft Guidelines for Permitting Shoreline Structures on Freshwater Lakes and Ponds in the Pleasant Bay Area of Critical Environmental Concern (ACEC) (PDF)

-- Q & A on Purchasing Coastal Real Estate in Massachusetts
+- Q and A on Purchasing Coastal Real Estate in Massachusetts (PDF)

 The Conservation Division primarily provides staff support to the Chatham Conservation Commission who is responsible for administering both the Massachusetts Wetlands Protection Act (M.G.L.
-Ch131, s 40), its regulations (310 CMR) and the Chatham Wetlands Protection Bylaw (Chapter 272) and the Chatham Wetlands Protection Regulations.
+Chapter 131, s 40), its regulations (310 CMR) and the Chatham Wetlands Protection Bylaw (Chapter 272) and the Chatham Wetlands Protection Regulations.
 The Conservation Division staff is available to answer questions regarding wetlands protection and the permitting process, and can assist an applicant with completing a permit application.
-Click here for filing instructions.
+Read filing instructions.

-The Chatham Conservation Commission is a volunteer board of 7 citizens of Chatham who are appointed to three year terms by the Board of Selectmen.
+The Chatham Conservation Commission is a volunteer board of 7 citizens of Chatham who are appointed to three year terms by the Select Board.
 In addition there are 3 associate member positions.
-(If you are interested in serving your community in this manner, please contact the Selectmen's Office or the conservation office.)
+(If you are interested in serving your community in this manner, please contact the Select Board Office or the conservation office.)

-The Conservation Division also supports efforts of the Conservation Commission in the oversight of town-owned conservation lands.
+The Conservation Division also supports efforts of the Conservation Commission in the oversight of town-owned conservation lands (PDF).

-- To find out about Town of Chatham-owned conservation properties and what's happening, see the Town of Chatham Conservation Land website.
+- To find out about Town of Chatham to owned conservation properties and what's happening, see the Town of Chatham Conservation Land website.

-- Conservation Properties & Trail Maps - Find out the latest information on Conservation Properties, View Trail Maps, Read Land Management Plans.
+- Conservation Properties and Trail Maps - Find out the latest information on Conservation Properties, View Trail Maps, Read Land Management Plans.

-- Rolf E. Sylvan Gardens Land Management Plan Update & Photos
+- Rolf E Sylvan Gardens Land Management Plan Update and Photos

-- Conservation Land Stewardship Program & Other Volunteer Opportunities
+- Conservation Land Stewardship Program and Other Volunteer Opportunities

-- Lovers Lake & Stillwater Pond Watershed Management Plan
+- Lovers Lake and Stillwater Pond Watershed Management Plan (PDF)

 - Visit us on Facebook

-- See the video of the November 16th 2013 program - "Protecting Our Water Resources - An Ecological Approach to Land Care and Design" featuring Rick Darke CLICK HERE
+- See the video of the November 16th 2013 program to "Protecting Our Water Resources - An Ecological Approach to Land Care and Design" featuring Rick Darke

 - Wildland Fire Protection and Preparedness Plans